realworldocaml/book/en/json.md

 ((typ ocaml)(name json/list_excerpt.mli)(part 1))
 ```

-`iter` is a more specialized combinator that is only useful in OCaml due to
+`iter` is a more specialized combinator that is only useful when
-side-effects being allowed.
-The input function is applied to every value, but
+writing imperative code.
+The input function is applied to every
-no result is supplied.
-The function must instead apply some side-effect such
+value, but no result is supplied.
+The function must instead apply some
-as changing a mutable record field or printing to the standard output.
+side-effect such as changing a mutable record field or printing to the
+standard output.

 </sidebar>

-`Yojson` provides several combinators in the `Yojson.Basic.Util` module.
+`Yojson` provides several combinators in the `Yojson.Basic.Util`
+module, some of which are listed below.

 Function         Type                         Purpose
 --------         ----                         -------